richardschoen/MonoOniSamples/MonoNancyDataService/MonoNancyDataService/README.md

 console saying the conversion worked successfully.

 2.)
 Compiling solution Using Visual Studio:<br>
-The easiest way to build this .Net code for IBMi is to compile locally on a PC in Visual Studio and then copy the EXE and any associated DLL files to the associated app directory in the IFS.
+The easiest way to build this .Net code for IBM i is to compile locally on a PC in Visual Studio and then copy the EXE and any associated DLL files to the associated app directory in the IFS.
 I typically put each app and DLL files in its own directory.
 This way each app can have different version of a class library or other DLL being used without worrying about DLL versioning issues.